Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 First: What Is a Saucepan, Exactly?

-A saucepan is a deep pan with straight sides or slightly angled sides and is almost always sold with a lid.
+A saucepan is a deep pan with straight or slightly angled sides and is almost always sold with a lid.
 It is used primarily for heating liquids or foods that contain (or start from) a lot of liquid such as rice and pasta.
-A lid is essential for holding in moisture, which is essential for many cooking tasks.
+A lid is essential for holding in moisture, required for many cooking tasks.

-Though called a sauce pan, this pan is used for multiple kitchen tasks.
-A sauce pan is a kitchen essential, whether you're a gourmet chef or use it to heat canned soup or make boxed macaroni and cheese.
+You can use a sauce pan for multiple kitchen tasks.
+It is a kitchen essential, whether you're a gourmet chef or use it to heat canned soup or make boxed macaroni and cheese.
 Along with a skillet, it's one of the most-used pans in any kitchen.

 Saucepan Vs. Saucier: What's the Difference (And Which One Is Best?)

 In many ways, a saucepan and a sauciér are interchangeable.
-You can use both for making sauces, for heating leftovers, for boiling pasta, for custards, rice, etc.
+You can use both for making sauces, for heating leftovers, for boiling pasta, for custards, rice, soups, stews, etc.

 Most sauce pans have straight or sharply angled sides that aren't ideal for whisking.